St Martin's Lane: The Salisbury

 The Salisbury in Covent Garden was built as part of a six-storey block around 1899 on the site of an earlier pub that had been known under several names, including the Coach & Horses and Ben Caunt's Head; it is both Grade II listed, and on CAMRA's National Inventory, due to the quality of the etched and polished glass and the carved woodwork.

 Films

-The film St Martin's Lane (also known as Sidewalks of London, 1938) starring Vivien Leigh, Rex Harrison and Charles Laughton, later formed the basis of the Broadway musical Busker Alley.
-The street is also prominently featured throughout the 1961 film Victim, which also has scenes in the Salisbury.
+The film St Martin's Lane (also known as Sidewalks of London, 1938) starring Vivien Leigh, Rex Harrison, and Charles Laughton, later formed the basis of the Broadway musical Busker Alley.
+The street is also prominently featured throughout the 1961 film Victim, which also has scenes in Salisbury.